kadirlofca/kadirlofca-portfolio/src/posts/2025-03-09-magnolia-house.md

 After doing some testing and trying to understand the cause of low frames, I found out something about Unity.
 I assumed Unity had culling tools enabled by default, and I was wrong.
 Almost all triangles from the 3D model was being rendered every single frame - even ones that the user shouldn't be able to see!!
 I quickly implemented frustum culling to hide away triangles that the user couldn't see, and the frames reached our target 😁

-## Performance Optimization: Culling and More

-To further enhance performance and ensure a smooth VR experience, I implemented a series of **culling** methods.
-Culling is the process of determining which objects in a scene are visible to the player at any given time and which are not.
-By only rendering objects that are within the player’s view or near their position, I significantly reduced the computational load on the system.

-In Unity, I made use of the **frustum culling** feature, which automatically removes objects that are outside of the camera’s field of view.
-Additionally, I used **occlusion culling**, which allows Unity to not render objects that are blocked by other objects in the scene.
-This combination of culling methods greatly increased the performance of the project, ensuring that the VR experience ran smoothly without sacrificing visual quality.

-Lastly, I implemented **baking** for lighting and shadows in Unity, reducing the need for real-time calculations during the VR experience.
-By precomputing lighting data, I reduced the strain on the system, which helped maintain a higher frame rate for a more comfortable VR experience.

 ## Conclusion

-Through a combination of careful modeling in **Blender**, efficient scripting in **C#** using **Unity**, and optimization techniques like culling and model reduction, I was able to create a historically accurate and high-performance VR experience for the **Magnolia House project**.
-It was a challenging but rewarding experience, as I had to balance technical constraints with the need to honor the historical significance of the site.
+Through a combination of careful optimization and efficient scripting in **C#** using **Unity**, I was able to create a historically accurate and high-performance VR experience for the **Magnolia House project -** in under 3 months.
+It was a challenging but rewarding experience, as I had to balance technical constraints with the need to reduce motion sickness.
 The result is a virtual environment that transports users to a critical moment in American history, all while ensuring a smooth and immersive VR experience.